kr-g/mpymodcore/modext/testrecorder/README.md

-In principle it can be used therefore also for [`White-Box Test`](https://en.wikipedia.org/wiki/White-box_testing) when test procedures are written in that way that they inspect the inner behaviour of the software component.
+In principle it can be used therefore also for [`White-Box Test`](https://en.wikipedia.org/wiki/White-box_testing) when test procedures are written in that way that they inspect the inner behaviour (or state) of the software component.